HoogsterInc/AtomsPast_Documents/Rules.md

 below the AcTi of the Spell, then it will fail.

 - The Power Level you pick does not change throughout the game (though Spell Effects might alter them)

+#### Setting Up You Kon

+----- go through this

+### The Kon Phase

+After the Spell Phase the Kon Phase starts.
+The Kon Phase consists of:

+- Downticking the Kon's Unit AcTi and the Kon's Spell AcTi
+- Picking a Kon Action to take (see below)
+- Additional Effects.
+Resolve any effects stating they happen at the end

+#### Kon Actions

+Kon's can take one of three different Actions during the Kon Phase.

+- Downtick either the Kon's Unit AcTi or the Kon's Spell AcTi
+- Perform a Unit Action (see Unit Actions)
+- Cast their Spell if the Spell AcTi is zero or Boosted

+# Rules I need to clarify and link to

+- How Additional Effects are handled - I think just having them trigger in the order the player wants -- but what if there are Enemy Effects, do they trigger first, last, etc? - is a stack made?

+Downticking - what that specifically means

+along with this ^ is AcTi